-This is true — bleaching agents are hard on your strands.
+Any time you wish to make your hair a lighter shade, you will need to use a bleaching agent.
+You have probably heard that bleaching and highlighting your hair can damage it.
+This is true, bleaching agents are hard on your strands.
 They can make your hair dry, brittle, frizzy-looking and prone to breakage.
-However, by taking the proper steps, you can keep your hair healthy, hydrated and looking its best if you do decide to go lighter.
+However, by adopting the right preventative steps, you can keep your hair healthy, hydrated and looking its best if you do decide to go lighter.

-In fact, bleaching even has some advantages: the process plumps your individual hair shafts, often making your hair appear thicker and fuller.
-Furthermore, if you are light-skinned and have thinning hair, bleaching can disguise the contrast between your hair and patches of bare scalp.
+Bleaching even has some advantages — the process plumps your individual hair shafts, often making your hair appear thicker and fuller.
+Furthermore, if you are light-skinned and have thinning hair, bleaching can disguise the contrast between your hair and bare patches of scalp.

 Bleach strips the pigment from your hair shaft through the process of oxidation.
 It is impossible to make your hair a lighter shade without the help of a bleaching (or oxidising) agent.

 Hydrogen peroxide and ammonia are the most commonly used bleaching agents.
-They are often mixed together, because when used separately, they are unstable and very slow in lightening the hair.
-Do not be fooled by manufacturers who use ‘peroxide-free’ labels as a way to promote their products as ‘hair-friendly’.
-Although these mixtures do not contain peroxide, they will contain another oxidising agent, which can be just as damaging to your strands.
+They are often mixed together, for when used separately, they are unstable and very slow in lightening the hair.
+Do not be fooled by manufacturers who use ‘peroxide-free’ labels as a way to promote their products as ‘hair-friendly’ — although these mixtures do not contain peroxide, they will contain another oxidising agent, which can be just as damaging to your strands.

 Why Does Bleaching Damage Your Hair?